I encountered a blog post, from a Scottish Anglican who was struggling with a dilemma. They had to make the choice of choosing between:

 As an Anglican Christian and Anglican priest, I have strived, and strive to be Biblical, Evangelical, and Reformed.
 Yet as a younger man I had a very pragmatic approach to denominations and one could say that I was rather ‘post-denominational’ and I saw the Anglican church as merely being ‘a good boat to fish from’ which of course it is.
 However over time I have come to see Anglicanism in a much more vivid way.
 To be an Anglican Christian is also about being:

 “Historical” because Anglicanism embodies a way of worship that was crafted in the first century, found new vigour in the reformation, and is still fresh with vitality.

 “Liturgical”, because Anglican life is rooted and rhythmic.
 And through the liturgy it is collaborative, actively engaging all in the work of worship.
 And what a great blessing the Book of Common Prayer is!

 A good analogy for to articulate this is to use the example of being colour blind.
-I am colour blind and although I think what I see is normal and it is what everyone else sees, it turns out that what I see is very different to what normal colour visioned people see.
+I am colour blind (though the term Colour deficient is the more accurate term) and although I think what I see is normal and it is what everyone else sees, it turns out that what I see is very different to what normal colour visioned people see.
 My journey as an Anglican Christian and as an Anglican Priest has been like a person who over time has come to see more colours, and I find this to be very exciting.